vishvAsa/AgamaH/meta/myth/parallel-reality-models.md

 ## kalpa-bheda trick
 If one must accept myth (eg. rAmAyaNa) as literal truth, one can stay scientifically sane and satisfy the traditionalists - one can follow what some pUrvAchArya said - "yado oru kalpattile ..."  .
 The usual kalpabheda trick.

+## Parallel universe
+Some shaiva-s admit a separate levels of reality relative to what we a

 ## Dating gimmicks
 It is superior to defend rAmAyaNa as myth, rather than history.
 Because, ultimately, as you note, the dates are not tenable scientifically (you have to compromise quite a bit of the data).